plone/sphinxtheme.plone/README.rst

 Edit the "conf.py" configuration file to point to the plone themes::

     # At the top.
-    import sphinx.themes.plone
+    import sphinxtheme.plone

     # ...

     # Activate the theme path:
-    html_theme_path = sphinx.themes.plone.get_html_theme_path()
+    html_theme_path = sphinxtheme.plone.get_html_theme_path()

     # Activate the theme like this:
     html_theme = 'plone_org_4'

 Additional switches for the theme, see detailed documentation.
 For the current docs.plone.org, **always** set the following (this should be done in the conf.py of the related papyrus branch):

 always_show_version_switcher = True
 always_show_language_switcher = True